christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/caber-tactical-breaching-hammer.md

   thumbnail = ""
 +++

-The Caber Tactical Breaching Hammer is capable of creating a large hole in any destructible surface.
+The Caber Tactical Breaching Hammer is capable of creating a large hole in any [destructible surface]({{< ref "glossary.md#destructible-material.md" >}}).

 ## Usage

+Simply aim your reticle at the surface you wish to breach and activate your primary gadget button / key.

 ## Notes

+- The hammer is limited to 25 uses per round
+- It is possible to kill an enemy with the Caber hammer
+- Cannot breach walls and floors that have been reinforced with metal plating